nikorolev/pyramid/README.md

 # pyramid
 Repository for JavaScript program that verifies whether a word is a pyramid.

+Repository contains:

-Repository contains index.js file.
+1) index.js file.
 It is NodeJS web server that.
 Steps to run it:
 1. Install NodeJS.
 2. Create a directory <dir name> and copy index.js file there.